 Types of Information We Collect

 Personal Information.
-This includes general information that may directly or indirectly identify you, such as your name, date of birth, address, email address, or other identifying information.
+We and our affiliated service providers, including affiliated health care service providers (“Service Providers”) may collect Personal Information from you which includes general information that may directly or indirectly identify you, such as your name, date of birth, address, email address, or other identifying information.

 Protected Health Information (“PHI”).
-PHI is information which may be used to identify you and that was created, used, or disclosed in the course of providing a health care service.
+We and our Service Providers may also collect PHI which includes information that may be used to identify you and that was created, used, or disclosed in the course of providing a health care service.
 In certain contexts, PHI is protected under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”).
 HIPAA and other laws regulate the protection of PHI and how it may be handled and shared.
 Heuro may offer certain Services to you through a relationship with your employer, health care provider, or other entity covered by the privacy and security requirements of the HIPAA law (i.e., a “Sponsored Program”).
 Heuro ensures that it complies with HIPAA when offering Services in connection with a Sponsored Program.

 General Usage Information.
-General Usage Information is other information that, by itself, does not individually identify you, such as your operating system, device type, server logs, app navigation data, use data, access data, technical data, and other usage information.
+Heuro also collects General Usage Information, which is other information that, by itself, does not individually identify you, such as your operating system, device type, server logs, app navigation data, use data, access data, technical data, and other usage information.
 We may link different types of General Usage Information together or link General Usage Information to Personal Information.

 How We Collect Information